 UAF on Alert

 Accurate information is important in a crisis.
 Visit the UAF on Alert page to find out more about how UAF will share information during emergency situation, and how to make sure you get the information you need.

 The Student Health and Counseling Center helps you be healthy, body and mind.
 The center offers general health care, health education, counseling, alcohol abuse evaluation, and can coordinate your student health insurance.
 The center is right across from Wood Center, so help is never far away.

-The Center for Student Rights and Responsibilities supports student-centered programs and services designed to assist students in achieving their personal, academic and career goals.
+The Office of Rights, Compliance and Accountability supports student-centered programs and services designed to assist students in achieving their personal, academic and career goals.

 - Student Conduct

 - Student Care Team